wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 For simplicity, the persist queue manages strand buffers in a round-robin manner, using only one register to track the currently issuing strand buffer, and increment the register when NewStrand primitive is seen.
 The NewStrand instruction retires immediately without being issued.

+Strand buffers accept clwbs and barrier instructions from the persist queue, and retire instructions in-order.
+It follows a similar structure as the persist queue, i.e., each entry has can_issue, issued, and completed control bit. can_issue is set for clwbs if there is no existing persist barrier in the buffer when it is inserted, and set when the previous barrier instruction retires.
+The issued bit is set when the clwb is actually issued to the cache hierarchy.
+The completed bit is set, when the cache hierarchy acknowledges the clwb, indicating that the cache line has been flushed into the persistence domain.
+When the completed bit is set, the instruction could retire, after they notify the persist queue (which will also set the completed bit in the persist queue and retire).